CatnipandMilk/osrs-account-creator/readme.md

 2. Install the dependencies: `npm install`

 ## Usage
+1. Sign up for a Scrappey account here
+2. Verify your email for more free scrapes

-1. Replace the following with your details in the script file (`script.js`):
+3. Replace the following with your details in the script file (`script.js`):
-   - API_KEY_HERE: Your Scrappey API key found at https://app.scrappey.com/#/catnip to solve Cloudflare
+   - API_KEY_HERE: Your Scrappey API key found at https://app.scrappey.com/#/ to solve Cloudflare
    - emails.txt: Fill this in with the emails you want to use for accounts

-2. Run the script: `node create.js`
+4. Run the script: `node create.js`
+5. ????
+6. Profit
+7. Support your local NPR radio station
+8. Star this repo <3

 ## Updates
 1. Pull emails from emails.txt for multiple accounts.